Wildhoney/ngCrossfilter/README.md

  words.sortBy('word')
  ```

+ *Second argument allows you to choose whether the sorting is by ascending &ndash; by not applying a value, the ascending will be inverted each time the same property is sorted on.*

  Unsort by **word**:

  ```javascript
  words.unsortBy('word')
  ```

- <h5><code>sortBy</code></h5>
- Second argument allows you to choose whether the sorting is by ascending &ndash; by not applying a value, the ascending will be inverted each time the same property is sorted on.

- <h5><code>unsortBy</code></h5>
- Second argument prevents the reverting of the sort order to ascending.
+ *Second argument prevents the reverting of the sort order to ascending.*

 Contributions
 -------------